headspace Northam is linked to headspace Midland which is a service tailored for the local community.

 - Sunday: Closed

 headspace Northam is linked to headspace Midland and operated by Youth Focus.
-All headspace services are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, WA Primary Health Alliance.

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.

 Workers either on site or linked to the centre who can assist you with any alcohol or other drug concern.

 A group of young people who help with events and some decision making at a centre.
 Ask your centre about getting involved.

 Sexual health screenings on site or links to local services.

 Workers either on site or linked to the centre who can assist you with work or study opportunities.